 motivated, he worked his way through various restaurants before ending up as Chef de partie at a

 Humberto continued to seek opportunities to further develop his own creativity and joined Yale

 Hospitality in 2014 as a round cook.
 He has held various positions over his time at Yale, including

-high-end catering, residential operations and now can be found behind the wok station at the Yale
+high-end catering, residential operations and now can be found at the "Global Cuisine" platform.

 Seafood is still his favorite menu item.
 He enchants the diverse international student population at

 the School of Management everyday with his unique dishes.

 In his free time, his life is always about cooking.
 He enjoys fishing and camping (about 90 percent of the time still spent cooking) with his two children.

 Robert Bankert, chef at University of Massachusetts Amherst, was awarded first place in the 17th annual Culinary Challenge, held at the NACUFS national conference on July 13, 2017.
 Bankert won the challenge and a gold medal from the ACF with his dish, "Pork Loin wrapped with Porcini Farce & Confit Fat Cap, Polenta, braised wild mushrooms & kale, skillet roasted fennel, apricot glaze"

 Bankert commented on his win, “Nashville is a really great city, and it was great to be a part of my first National NACUFS Conference.
 I want to thank UMass for all of the support they gave me before and during the competition.
 The competition was fierce as there were a lot of talented culinarians!
 Winning the competition was the goal, however it was the overall experience and knowledge that I picked up along the way that made the competition a real success for me.
 All of the Chef’s should be proud of making it to the National Competition as it was no easy task to get there for any of us!”